 - “Whiny sounds are funnier - three out of the top five sounds scoring full marks for funniness were classified as ‘whiny;’

-- “Females find whoopee cushion sounds slightly funnier (big surprise that);
+- “Females find whoopee cushion sounds slightly funnier than males (big surprise that);

 - “Whoopee sounds get less funny as you get older (not always);